-Basketball's NBA under fire over Rockets' twitter furore
+Basketball's NBA under fire in China, at home over HK protest tweet

-SHANGHAI (Reuters) - The National Basketball Association came under fire on Monday for its response to a tweet by a Houston Rockets official in support of Hong Kong protests for democracy, the latest overseas business to run afoul of political issues in China.
+SHANGHAI (Reuters) - The National Basketball Association (NBA) came under fire on Monday for its response to a tweet by a Houston Rockets official in support of Hong Kong protests for democracy, the latest overseas business to run afoul of political issues in China.

-Rockets’ general manager Daryl Morey apologised on Monday for the tweet, which he swiftly deleted over the weekend, but his support for protests in the Chinese-ruled city angered Beijing, Chinese fans and the team’s business partners in a key NBA market.
+The Rockets’ general manager, Daryl Morey, apologised on Monday for the tweet he swiftly deleted on the weekend, but his support for the protests in the Chinese-ruled city angered Beijing, Chinese fans and the team’s partners in a key NBA market.

 “I did not intend my tweet to cause any offense to Rockets fans and friends of mine in China,” Morey tweeted on Monday.